DuzaBF/DuzaBF/README.md

 <!--
 **DuzaBF/DuzaBF** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile. -->

-Working as an Embedded Software Engineer.
+Working as an Firmware Engineer.

-Learning Python, C, C++.
+Learning Python, C and C++.
+Interested in Rust.

-Doing research in Bioimpedance Spectroscopy in my free time.
+Doing research on Photon-Counting X-Ray detectors and Bioimpednace Spectroscopy.